Content Module 1: Globalization and Global Competence

 Analyze further the structure of the information presented in the above infographic.
 How many levels of information do you see now, moving from the most general to the most specific?

 Based on the two sources of information provided in this chapter, including from such sources as the video and the infographic, who are globally competent students?
 What are the four tasks that globally competent students have the ability to carry out?

 Mansilla and Jackson (2013) list four key characteristics of globally competent students: 1) the ability and the knowledge to investigate the world using interdisciplinary tools, 2) recognize diverse perspectives and worldviews, 3) communicate their ideas across languages and cultures, and 4) take appropriate actions to address issues of global and local importance.
 Based on this description and the details in the infographic, would you consider yourself as globally competent?
 Why/Why not?

-Once you decide what your position is–whether you see yourself as globally competent or not, you should be able to share those perspectives informally in the class through discussion with your classmates and the professor.
+Once you decide what your position is–whether you see yourself as globally competent or not, you should be able to share those perspectives through your writing, through discussion.
 When you discuss your perspectives and express a position, make sure to provide some details to support that position using ideas from the video and/or the infographic along with your own knowledge.

 - A useful strategy to improve your academic English vocabulary is to understand the history of the academic word.
 Try to find out about the origin of the word and how the original meaning evolved into the present meaning.
 An easy way to find out how a word evolved is to look up the 'etymology' of the word. ↵

 - To see the original source of this video and related information, go to https://asiasociety.org/education/what-global-competence. ↵

 - The limitation of such as an approach is that it allows the reader to identify only a limited number of levels (for example, three), whereas a piece of text may have more levels of information. ↵